Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-director.md

   - When : Select one of the options in 'Duration' and Press 'Get Report' button.

-  - Then : Generate a pdf report having shift-wise data of total number of visits, in the form of line graph with error bars, for the select duration and color-code the day, that is, green
+  - Then : Generate a text report having shift-wise data of total number of visits, in the form of line graph with error bars, for the select duration and color-code the day, that is, green